-Pennsylvania's Children's Health Insurance Program (CHIP) makes comprehensive health insurance available to all uninsured children in Pennsylvania.
+Children's Health Pennsylvania's Insurance Program (CHIP) makes comprehensive health insurance available a11 uninsured to children in Pennsylvania.
 CHIP brochures, explaining the program, are available in each school's Guidance & Counseling Office.

 Prescription Medications

 The District strongly recommends that medications be given in the home.
 When medication absolutely must be given during school hours, certain procedures need to be followed.
 Failure to follow the guidelines will result in your child not receiving prescribed medication.